Bahmanyar: Beliefs

-Some sources claim that he converted to Islam later in life; however, the earliest sources about him do not comment on this.
-His main work Kitāb al-taḥṣīl is ambiguous about his beliefs.
-While the introduction and conclusion of the book is made in a Muslim manner and character, it is unknown if these were part of the original version of the book or later added by secretaries.
-However, it is still plausible that he converted to Islam, due to his way of thinking on questions regarding divine unity and the struggle between good and evil, which Bahmanyar places inside the created order, contrary to the Zoroastrian belief that associates it with the divine essence.
+Bahmanyar reportedly converted to Islam.
+While his main work Kitāb al-taḥṣīl is ambiguous about his beliefs, the introduction and conclusion of the book are made in a Muslim manner and character, though it is unknown if these were part of the original version of the book or later added by secretaries.
+However, his conversion is considered plausible due to his way of thinking on questions regarding divine unity and the struggle between good and evil, which Bahmanyar places inside the created order, contrary to the Zoroastrian belief that associates it with the divine essence.
 Furthermore, his kunya Abu al-Husayn may be a possible sign of a conversion to Shia Islam.